We announce the recruitment to the Piotr Woźniak-Starak Modern Film Production Group.

 He has made films such as “Gods” by Łukasz Palkowski or “The Art of Loving.
 The Story of Michalina Wislocka” directed by Maria Sadowska, which won the hearts of the Polish audience.
 He founded the production company Watchout Studio.

-Ewa Puszczyńska is one of the most famous and most successful Polish film producers, awarded with the European Film Award for the war drama “Quo vadis Aida?” by Jasmila Žbanić and the BAFTA Award for “Cold War” by Paweł Pawlikowski.
+Ewa Puszczyńska is one of the most famous and most successful Polish film producers, awarded with the European Film Award for the war drama “Quo vadis Aida?” by Jasmila Žbanić and the BAFTA Award for “Cold War” (nominated also for Oscars) by Paweł Pawlikowski.
 Her CV includes: Oscar-winning “Ida”, “Kill it and leave this town” or “The Silent Twins”.

 Krzysztof Terej is the CEO of the Watchout Studio.
 He is a producer of Polish box office hits such as “Gods” and or “The Art of Loving.
 The Story of Michalina Wislocka” and the international project “The Coldest Game ”with Bill Pullman in the lead role.
 He produced the first film about zombies in Poland, or “Apokawixa”, directed by Xawery Żuławski.